brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Register and download it here: https://www.oracle.com/downloads/graalvm-downloads.html

-Grab the newest "Oracle GraalVM Enterprise Edition Core" release available for Java 17+, or grab the latest GraalVM 21.X Java 8 for running old versions of Minecraft that explicitly require Java 8.
-Unzip them, and put the unzipped folder somewhere safe.
+Grab the newest "Oracle GraalVM Enterprise Edition Core" release available for Java 17+ from the "Archives" section, or grab the latest GraalVM 21.X Java 8 for running old versions of Minecraft that explicitly require Java 8.
+Unzip it, and put the unzipped folder somewhere safe.

 These releases are *not* Java installers.
 You need to manually replace your launcher's version of Java, or use a Minecraft launcher that supports specifying your Java path.
 I recommend ATlauncher, PolyMC, or GDLauncher.
 When specifying a java path, navigate to the "bin" folder in the GraalVM download and use "javaw.exe" or "java.exe"